-- 3. Assignment Submissions: For all electronic forms of assignments, you must upload them through the class' website. - 4.
-Grade Appeals Policy: It is the student's responsibility to keep all graded materials that have been returned.
+- 4. Grade Appeals Policy: It is the student's responsibility to keep all graded materials that have been returned.
 The instructor's grades will be assumed to be accurate unless you can prove otherwise.
 Any student wishing to appeal a grade must submit a WRITTEN appeal indicating a complete explanation of why the student feels they deserve a different grade.
-Verbal grade appeals will not be accepted.
+Verbal grade appeals will not be accepted. - 5.
+Attendance: When determined appropriate by the instructor, an unexcused absence will result in a 5 point reduction in the final grade for each occurrence. - 6.
+Proficiency Tests: A student may "proficiency out" of this class by taking an equivalent test.
+Call for more information at 453-6003. - 7.
+Disability Support: If you have a disability that impedes participation with this course, please contact Disability Support Services at 618-453-5738 or DSSsiu@siu.edu

-Course Grades ale Lab Assignments Lab assignments will be required for assigned projects in each unit.
-Lab assignments will be graded by the instructor during lab.
-10 25% >= 90.0% 80.0-89.99% A B Performance Tests Written and performance tests will be taken in class and no make-up exams will be given unless arrangements are made prior to the test (or for extenuating circumstances).
-4 40% 70.0-79.99% 60.0-69.99% < 60.0% C D F Exams There will be four exams throughout the semester.
+Course Grad Grading Scale Lab Assignments Daily lab assignments will be required for assigned projects in each unit.
+In most cases, lab assignments will by graded by the instructor during lab.
+Lab assignments may be turned in at the beginning of the next class period, but 5 points will be deducted.
+Variable 25% > 90.0% A 80.0-89.99% B 70.0-79.99% C 60.0-69.99% D Performance Tests Written and performance tests will be taken in class and no make-up exams will be given unless arrangements are made prior to the test (or for extenuating circumstances).
+3 40% <= 59.99% F Exams There will be four exams throughout the semester.
 4 35% Total 100%